Australian Business Structures: Which Is Best for Tax and Liability?

 and will probably need to register for GST too.
 So there are no differences between the various Australian business setup options here.

-ASIC: First you need to sign up for an ASIC Connect account.
+ASIC: First, you need to sign up for an ASIC Connect account.
 You should have already searched the ASIC and IP Australia databases to make sure your business name has not previously been registered or trademarked.
-The ASIC registration fee is either $36 for one year or $84 for three years.
+The ASIC business name registration fee is $44 for one year or $102 for three years (2025-26 rates).
 You’ll be given an ACN (Australian Company Number) when your application is approved.

 IP Australia: This step is often skipped by startup businesses but is vital for protecting your business, brand name and intellectual property.
 Although you have registered your business name with ASIC, this does not mean you have exclusive ownership.
 It can be used as a “trading as” name, “Pty Ltd” name or trademarked as a brand name.
 To prevent this, register your business name (and logo and tagline) with IP Australia.
-The costs of doing this vary depending on the number of “product categories” you want to cover but look to spend at least $500 to $700 for this extra protection.
+The costs of doing this vary depending on the number of “product categories” you want to cover, but you should expect to spend between $500 and $700 for this extra protection.

-Regulatory Licences & Permits: Whether this step is required depends on your specific type of business.
-The Australian Business Licence and Information Service are like a one-stop-shop for finding out what Australian licences, permits, approvals, registrations, etc. your business needs to meet its compliance obligations.
+Regulatory Licences & Permits: Whether this step is required depends on your business type.
+The Australian Business Licence and Information Service are like a one-stop shop for finding out what Australian licences, permits, approvals, registrations, etc. your business needs to meet its compliance obligations.
 Make sure you check it out!

 For a step-by-step explanation of how to register your business, see our easy-to-understand infographic: How to Register an Online Business in Australia.